 Port Events Warning e-mail is sent when Link-ON The port is connected to another device.
-Link-OFF The port is disconnected (e.g., the cable is pulled out, or the opposing device shuts down).
-Traffic-Overload The port's traffic surpasses the Traffic-Threshold for that port (provided this item is Enabled).
+Link-OFF The port is disconnected (e.g., the cable is pulled out, or the opposing device LIIK-OFF shuts down).
+Traffic-Overload The port's traffic surpasses the Traffic-Threshold for that port (provided this item Tranic-Overload is Enabled).
 Traffic-Threshold (%) Enter a nonzero number if the port's Traffic-Overload item is Enabled.
 Traffic-Duration (sec.)
-A Traffic-Overload warning is sent every Traffic-Duration seconds if the average Traffic-Threshold is surpassed during that time period.
+A Traffic-Overload warning is sent once every Traffic-Duration setting (sec) if the Traine-Duration (sec.) average Traffic-Threshold is surpassed during that time period.

-Four response actions are available on the TN Series when events are triggered.
+Four response actions are available on the PT-G510 series when events are triggered.

-Action Description Trap The TN Series will send a notification to the trap server when an event is triggered.
-E-Mail The TN Series will send a notification to the email server defined in the Email Setting.
-Syslog The TN Series will record a syslog to syslog server defined in Syslog Server Setting.
-Fault LED The TN Series supports Fault LED.
-When an event is triggered, the Fault LED will turn on.
+Action Description Trap A notification will be sent to the trap server when an event is triggered.
+E-Mail A notification will be sent to the email server defined in the Email Setting.
+Syslog A notification will be sent to the syslog server defined in Syslog Server Setting.
+Relay Supports digital inputs to integrate sensors.
+When an event is triggered, the device will Relay automate alarms through the relay output.